MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-linux.md

 ## Linux C++ Project Setup

-- OS: This guide is written for Linux, using Ubuntu 18.04 LTS
+OS: This guide is written for Linux, using Ubuntu 18.04 LTS.

+Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

+Installation

-- Install Requirements (sudo apt install ____ on Ubuntu)
+1. Install the following (sudo apt install ____ on Ubuntu):
     - g++
     - gdb
     - make
     - cmake
     - libjsoncpp-dev
     - libcurl4-openssl-dev
     - git-all

-- Clone [XPlatCppSdk](https://github.com/PlayFab/XPlatCppSdk) into your project folder
+2. Clone [XPlatCppSdk](https://github.com/PlayFab/XPlatCppSdk) into your project folder.
-- Create main.cpp and write Hello World in it:
+3. Create main.cpp and write Hello World in it as shown below.

 ```cpp
 // main.cpp: entry point for the console application